wavespectra/wavespectra/docs/quickstart.rst

 The `spec` namespace
 --------------------

 Wavespectra defines a new namespace accessor called `spec` which is attached to `xarray`_ objects.
-This namespace provides access to methods from the two main objects in wavespectra:
+This namespace provides access to several methods from the two main objects in wavespectra:

 * :py:class:`~wavespectra.specarray.SpecArray`
 * :py:class:`~wavespectra.specdataset.SpecDataset`

-which extend functionality from xarray's `DataArray`_ and `Dataset`_ objects respectively.
+which extend functionality from xarray's `DataArray`_ and `Dataset`_ respectively.

 SpecArray
 ~~~~~~~~~